Instructor: Jacquie Gering

 Where: Pyramid Centre, James Street, St Marys

-Pillow or chair pad to help us be at the right height for quilting.
+Pillow or chair pad to help you be at the right height for quilting.
 Chairs at workshop venues can be very low.
+(Recommended)

-Thread for quilting, recommended 50 weight thread in top and bobbin.
-Thread that contrasts with your practice sandwiches will help you see your stitches while practicing.
+Thread for quilting (I recommend 50 weight aurifil thread in both the top and bobbin) Thread that contrasts with your practice sandwiches will help you see your quilting stitches better while practicing.

 Quilting gloves (optional)